PEPSICO BEVERAGES NORTH AMERICA ACQUIRES NEARLY 152 ACRES OF LAND FOR CONSTRUCTION OF 1.2 MILLION SQUARE FOOT MANUFACTURING FACILITY IN HIGH POINT DEVELOPMENT DISTRICT, EXPANDS DENVER FOOTPRINT

 "Metro Denver welcomed this opportunity to support the expansion of such a distinguished company like PepsiCo," said Raymond H. Gonzales, President of the Metro Denver Economic Development Corporation.
 "Their dedication to upskilling and reskilling their workforce, all while implementing sustainable business practices, speaks to the collective values of the region.
 We look forward to PepsiCo's future success and the positive impact their new facility will have on our communities."

-The new PBNA High Point facility is scheduled to open in Summer 2023 and will produce many popular products including Pepsi, Pepsi Zero, Gatorade, bubly, Rockstar, Propel and Muscle Milk.
+The new PBNA High Point facility is scheduled to open in Summer 2023 and will produce many popular products including Pepsi, Pepsi Zero Sugar, Gatorade, bubly, Rockstar, Propel and Muscle Milk.

 Additional details about hiring, technological innovation, facility operations and community initiatives will be announced in the coming weeks.
 To learn more about current open positions across PepsiCo, visit www.PepsiCoJobs.com.